blaenk/site/input/notes/python.markdown

 By convention, if a module is only ever meant to be imported, it should automatically run unit tests when run as the main program.

+## Reloading Modules

+A module can be reloaded by passing the module _object_ (not name) to the `importlib.reload()` function.
+This affects code that references the module attributes through a reference to the module, but it has no effect on existing references bound to previous values of module attributes.

+The `reload()` function is not recursive, so modules imported by the reloaded module are themselves not reloaded.